Our unique analysis of the bills Luther sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1995 to Nov 2002, Luther missed 116 of 4,737 roll call votes, which is 2.4%.
-This is better than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|